All in One View

 - networking and supporting hardware: as the servers in a data centre are accessed remotely they must be serviced by network infrastructure such as switches and cables.

 - cooling: the density of compute in data centres means they must have dedicated infrastructure for cooling.
+More information on this topic, in particular the water usage, is discussed below.

 There are additional sources of operational emissions as well: